ajv-validator/ajv-keywords/README.md

     {},
     {
       id: 123,
-      role: 'admin'
+      role: "admin",
-    }
+    },
-  ]
+  ],
 };

 var invalidData = {
   users: [
     {},
     {
-      id: 123
+      id: 123,
-    }
+    },
-  ]
+  ],
 };
 ```

 See [json-schema-org/json-schema-spec#203](https://github.com/json-schema-org/json-schema-spec/issues/203#issue-197211916) for an example of the equivalent schema without `deepRequired` keyword.

 ### Compound keywords

 #### `switch` (deprecated)

-__Please note__: this keyword is provided to preserve backward compatibility with previous versions of Ajv.
+**Please note**: this keyword is provided to preserve backward compatibility with previous versions of Ajv.
 It is strongly recommended to use `if`/`then`/`else` keywords instead, as they have been added to the draft-07 of JSON Schema specification.

 This keyword allows to perform advanced conditional validation.